nemmtor/ts-databuilders/README.md

 ```

 ### Type Aliases Only
 Currently, only **type aliases** are supported as root builder types.
-Interfaces, classes, and enums are not supported:
+Interfaces, classes etc. are not supported:
 ```ts
 // ❌ Not supported
 /** @DataBuilder */